Business failure: Planning for business failure

 The UK Government announced in 2018 that it was asking major suppliers to government to make plans for other organisations to step in the event of their business failing.
 Suppliers Capita, Serco and Sopra Steria had offered to pilot best practice in this field.
-David Lidington MP, who was then Cabinet Secretary, referred to learning from the events surrounding the collapse of Carillion,which the government, as a customer, was not well prepared for.
+David Lidington MP, who was then Cabinet Secretary, referred to learning from the events surrounding the collapse of Carillion, for which the government, as a customer, was not well prepared.
 He commented that when Carillion failed "it was left to government to step in - and it did.
 But we did not have the benefit of key organisational information that could have smoothed the management of the liquidation.
 By ensuring rapid contingency plans for rare supplier failures, we will be better prepared to maintain continuity of critical public services."
 The plans have been referred to as "living wills" - "a set of arrangements to facilitate the transfer of a contract back to Government or to another supplier if required".